The null condition in elastodynamics leads to non-uniqueness: Introduction

-Research on low regularity solutions to systems of quasilinear wave equations has yielded a series of results, such as \cite{ACY23,ACY24,Lei08,Lin98,ST05A,Wang17,ZhaH20,Zhang24}.
-From \cite{Lin98,ST05A,Wang17}, we know that Cauchy problem of quasilinear wave equations is locally well-posed in $H^s(\R^3)\times H^{s-1}(\R^3),\ s>3$, which is sharp in general.
-Zha--Hidano considered the Cauchy problem for systems of 3-D quasilinear wave equations satisfying the null condition with initial data of low regularity.
-In the radially symmetric case, they proved the global existence for every small data in $H^3(\R^3)\times H^2(\R^3)$ with a low weight and applied their result to 3-D nonlinear elastic waves.
-An--Chen--Yin \cite{ACY23} generalized Lindblad's classic results \cite{Lin98} on the scalar wave equation by showing that the Cauchy problem for 3D elastic waves (a physical system with multiple wave speeds) is ill-posed in $H^3(\R^3)$, and further proved that the ill-posedness is caused by instantaneous shock formation.
-Recently, An--Chen--Yu \cite{ACY24} proved a desired low-regularity local well-posedness result for the corresponding elastic wave equations for admissible harmonic elastic materials and $H^{3+}$ is optimal for the ''divergence-part''.
+Research on low-regularity well-posedness and ill-posedness for quasilinear wave equations and elastic wave systems has yielded a series of results, including \cite{ACY23,ACY24,Lei08,Lin98,ST05A,Wang17,ZhaH20,Zhang24}.
+For general quasilinear wave equations in three space dimensions, Smith--Tataru \cite{ST05A} and Wang \cite{Wang17} proved local well-posedness in $H^s(\R^3)\times H^{s-1}(\R^3)$ for $s>2$, while Lindblad's counterexamples \cite{Lin98} show that this threshold is sharp in general.
+Zha--Hidano \cite{ZhaH20} considered the Cauchy problem for systems of three-dimensional quasilinear wave equations satisfying the null condition with low-regularity initial data.
+In the radially symmetric case, they proved global existence for sufficiently small data in $H^3(\R^3)\times H^2(\R^3)$ with a low weight and applied the result to three-dimensional nonlinear elastic waves.
+An--Chen--Yin \cite{ACY23} extended Lindblad's classical counterexamples \cite{Lin98} from scalar quasilinear wave equations to the three-dimensional elastic wave system with multiple wave speeds.
+They showed that the Cauchy problem is ill-posed in $H^3(\R^3)$ and that this ill-posedness is caused by instantaneous shock formation.
+Recently, An--Chen--Yu \cite{ACY24} proved low-regularity local well-posedness for the elastic wave system in admissible harmonic elastic materials, with the divergence part controlled in $H^{3+}$ and the curl part in $H^{4+}$.
+They also showed that the $H^{3+}$ assumption is optimal for the divergence part.

-We all know Cauchy problem \eqref{system 1} with small initial data can be essentially reduced to the Cauchy problem of a system of quasi-linear hyperbolic equations.
-From \cite{Daf16,Lax57}, we know for systems with genuinely nonlinear characteristic families, we could construct different solutions in the absence of entropy admissibility condition.
-Chen--Vasseur--Yu \cite{CVY24} showed that a geometrical conditionon $2\times2$ systems of conservation laws leads to non-uniqueness in the class of 1D continuous functions.
+It is well known that the Cauchy problem \eqref{system 1} with small initial data can be essentially reduced to the Cauchy problem of a system of quasilinear hyperbolic equations.
+The classical theory of hyperbolic conservation laws \cite{Daf16,Lax57} demonstrates the importance of entropy admissibility conditions in selecting physically relevant weak solutions.
+More recently, Chen--Vasseur--Yu \cite{CVY24} showed that a geometric condition on $2\times2$ systems of conservation laws leads to non-uniqueness in the class of one-dimensional continuous solutions, demonstrating that the Liu entropy condition alone is insufficient to guarantee uniqueness.